sumasri0502-maker/Nike-Sales-Dashboard/README.md

 🚀 **Project Outcome**

-This project demonstrates my ability to handle the complete Business Analytics lifecycle —from raw data to meaningful insights—using industry-relevant tools and methodologies.
+This project demonstrates my ability to handle the complete Business Analytics lifecycle from raw data to meaningful insight using industry-relevant tools and methodologies.

 📷 **Dashboard Preview**